-If your PC is so infested with malware, it won’t let you run or update your antivirus, there is an alternative to formatting your system.
+If your PC is so infected with malware, it won’t let you run or update your antivirus, there is an alternative to formatting your system.
 You can use Windows Defender Offline Tool to clean your PC.
-Or you can use one of the third party solutions from the likes of Kaspersky, Norton etc. You can also read this post on Bootable AntiVirus Rescue CDs for Windows.
+Or you can use one of the third-party solutions from the likes of Malwarebytes, Kaspersky, etc. You can also read this post on Bootable AntiVirus Rescue CDs for Windows.

 Here are some of the other portable apps you can carry to save a Windows PC under attack.